CULTURE INCORPORATED

 - trying to align stated values with lived experience

-Sometimes it’s responsive.
+Sometimes it’s preventative, sometimes responsive.
+Often it’s both.